CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 ### Environment Setup

-To use Android SDK tools with Capacitor, you need to configure environment variables.
+To use Android SDK tools with React Native, you need to configure environment variables.

 **Environment Variables to Set**: